-This mouthwatering Dutch oven pot roast features tender shredded beef swimming in a luxurious rosemary infused sauce, and it can all be made in one pot!
+This mouthwatering Dutch oven pot roast features a tender English roast swimming in a luxurious rosemary-infused sauce, and best of all, it is a one pot meal!

-The holidays can be a magical time of year, creating lasting memories with family and friends, however, it can also be an equally stressful time of year.
-One of my favorite ways to de-stress is to craft something delicious in my kitchen.
-Relaxing in front of the stove with my favorite tunes bellowing from the nearby speakers is my nirvana.
-Seriously, it is better than watching TV, for me.
-Contrarily, it is my overly complicated TV that stressed me out!
+The cold winter months can be a magical time of year, creating lasting memories with family and friends, however, it can also be an equally stressful time of year as cabin fever sets in.
+One of my favorite ways to de-stress is to craft a hearty pot roast in my kitchen.
+I swear, one bite of this flavorful pot roast will melt all of your troubles away.

 Dutch Oven Pot Roast